Many teachers find it convenient to direct students to this website to access student materials associated with SERP products.

 - Practice reading the passage in phrases.
 Pause when you see a slash /.
 Pause longer when you see //.

-We read for different purposes.
-Sometimes, we skip over details and just read for specific information.
+Partner work: Scanning Text: War in Afghanistan and Iraq Workbook p.
+69: Scanning We read for different purposes.
+Sometimes, we skip over details and just read for specific information. - Read the top of workbook p.
+69 to learn about scanning.

 - Scan for key words from workbook p.
 69 in War in Afghanistan and Iraq (2:00 am, midday, Stryker, cost).
 The workbook tells the page numbers where you can find the words.